Releasing Pain in Copper Canyon, Mexico

 So what if you redefined good and bad to reduce the amount of pain you feel?
 My guru Paramhansa Yogananda said, “Circumstances are neutral.”
 It is not so much the thing that happened that hurts but our perception of it.

 If that does not work for you, use the experience of pain as a call for the pain and the cause of the pain, even if you do not know the cause, to be loved.
 This may sound silly but it is worth a try.
 Talk to the pain, its source, or yourself, and say, “I am sorry for your pain.
 I love you.”
-Maybe something only shows up in our energy field until we learn to fully love it.
+Maybe something only shows up in our life until we learn to fully love it.